Smithsonian Affiliations Internship Opportunities

 This internship provides an opportunity for students to use their dedication to social justice, combined with their skills and life experience to support museums and cultural organizations in affecting change in our communities.
 Students will become museum advocates and explore new ways to bring museum content, resources, and expertise to communities near and far.

-There are two (2) internship opportunities with the Smithsonian in Summer 2023.
-All internships will be 32 hours per week and take place June 12-August 4, 2023.
-Students will receive a modest stipend ($4,800), plus travel and housing assistance.
+There are two (2) internship opportunities with the Smithsonian in Summer 2024.
+All internships will be 32 hours per week and take place June -August 2023 (exact dates to be determined).
+Students will receive a modest stipend, plus travel and housing assistance.

-- In Person experience at the Smithsonian Institution in Washington, D.C.
+- An experience with the Smithsonian Institution in Washington, D.C.

 What is the learning experience?

-Projects will focus on one or more of 4 core topic areas:
+Projects typically focus on one or more of 4 core topic areas: